tinnamchoi/oop-project/plan/plan.md

 ## Description

 The project idea is a player-vs-cpu, turn-based, pokemon fighting game.
-Player chooses three of the six given pokemons, with details of each pokemon provided (name, attribute, attack and defence).
-Cpu will have 3 randomised pokemons, which will be shown when the battle begins.
-The idea of the game is to battle until one side loses all their pokemons.
-At each turn, players have the option to use their attack, special attack, There are three attributes of pokemons, each with two pokemons:
+Player chooses three of the six given Pokemon, with details of each pokemon provided (name, attribute, attack and defense).
+Cpu will have 3 randomised Pokemon, which will be shown when the battle begins.
+The idea of the game is to battle until one side loses all their Pokemon.
+At each turn, players have the option to use their attack, special attack, There are three attributes of Pokemon, each with two Pokemon:
 * water attribute (strong against fire, weak against grass)
   + POKEMON 1
   + POKEMON 2